What is an iamb? Here’s a quick and simple definition:

 Notice how Tennyson's use of iambic pentameter is irregular in lines 2 and 3.
 Throughout the long poem he intersperses spondees (a foot consisting of two stressed syllables) and trochees (a foot consisting of a stressed syllable followed by an unstressed syllable).
 This strategic irregularity has the effect of making Ulysses' speech both more labored and more human.
 Note also that, in line 3, the word "heaven" must be read as a single syllable—"heav'n"—in order for the line to retain the required ten syllables.

-This poem by Emily Dickinson is written in—as the majority of Dickinson's poems were—alternating between iambic tetrameter and iambic trimeter.
+This poem by Emily Dickinson is written in common verse—as the majority of Dickinson's poems were—alternating between iambic tetrameter and iambic trimeter.
 Because Dickinson's poems often share the same metrical pattern as "Amazing Grace," they can be sung using the "Amazing Grace" melody.
 This poem addresses the subject of time by telling the story of taking a ride on Death's horse-drawn carriage, a somber subject matter—and one that the iamb's heartbeat-like rhythm is well-suited to.

 Because I could not stop for Death –